 Walking toward the South Wing of the building one comes to the "Ombudsman" self-help resource center.
 This is a resource space for people who are unrepresented.

 Directly across the hall from the Ombudsman is the Monmouth County Bar Association in L-44.
 This is the home to the Monmouth County Lawyers Association and the Lawyer Referral Service.

 On the left of that are the court reporters where transcripts can be purchased of any court hearing.

 In the South Wing is the "Children in Court" office at L-33.
 They are a group of professionals who try to make the experience of being in court easier for children.

 Nextdoor L-30 is "Parenting Time Mediation".
 This is where parents who have custody and parenting time disputes can come to work with a trained professional to try to work things out amicably and quickly and inexpensively.

-When you enter the courthouse through either the west wing (the main entrance) or the east wing (an entrance that gets less use), you will have to pass through a metal detector.
-Any unusual objects---pocket knives, for instance, will be taken from you and will not be returned without a court order from a Judge.
-Don't bring anything that you don't want to have taken away by the Sheriff.
+When you enter the courthouse through either the West Wing (the main entrance) or the East Wing (an entrance that gets less use), you will have to pass through a metal detector.
+Any unusual objectss (pocket knives, for instance) will be taken from you and will not be returned without a court order from a judge.
+Don't bring anything that you don't want to have taken away by the sheriff.

 There are conference rooms throughout the Courthouse.